trinker/clustext/README.md

 If you're curious about the heaviest weighted tf-idf terms in each cluster the next code chunk provides the top five weighted terms used in each cluster.
-If a cluster has `...` no terms met the minimum tf-idf cut-off.
 Below this I provide a bar plot of the frequencies of clusters to help put the other information into perspective.

     invisible(Map(function(x, y){